Identification of main cyber threats

 Grouping of cyber security indicators

-The National Cyber Security Index is a global index, which measures the preparedness of countries to prevent cyber threats and manage cyber incidents.
+The National Cyber Security Index is a global live index, which measures the preparedness of countries to prevent cyber threats and manage cyber incidents.
 The NCSI is also a database with publicly available evidence materials and a tool for national cyber security capacity building.

 Our vision is to develop a comprehensive cyber security measurement tool that provides accurate and up-to-date public information about national cyber security.
 In the coming years, the NCSI team will develop different applications for national cyber security analysis and development.